- Before The Race

 - Terms & Conditions

-The Coronation Double Century represents some unique challenges, not least of which is eating and drinking properly (and enough) to help you “go the distance”.
+The Double Century represents some unique challenges, not least of which is eating and drinking properly (and enough) to help you “go the distance”.

 For most recreational cyclists the 202-kilometre loop from Swellendam is the longest and toughest journey on a bike every year.
 The old adage goes that ‘if a car runs out of fuel, it will stop going.
 Your body is the same.’

-Outside the two team support zones, at Ashton and Bonnievale, riders in the Coronation Double Century are expected to be self-sufficient.
+Outside the two team support zones, at Ashton and Bonnievale, riders in the Double Century are expected to be self-sufficient.
 And, while there are refreshment stations on Op de Tradouw and at Drew, you still need to carry enough to eat and drink in-between.
 Here are a few fuelling tips to ensure that you have the sustained energy you need come 24 November.